-Potential regulatory change resulting from Action 1 would result in the highest costs to for-hire permit holders Alternative 3, followed by Alternative 4, and Alternative 2.
+Potential regulatory change resulting from Action 1 would result in the highest costs to for-hire permit holders under Alternative 3, followed by Alternative 4, and Alternative 2.
 The use of computers, the internet, and other forms of electronic connections and communication is commonplace in the business environment, so the differences in the costs between these alternatives associated with reporting method may be minimal.

 Social: In general, negative social effects of for-hire reporting requirements will likely be associated with any added time and financial burden for permit holders to meet the requirements.
 Increased frequency in reporting under Alternatives 2-Preferred Alternative 4 may have some negative effects on vessel owners and captains because businesses will need to allocate additional time or staff to submit reports.
 The daily reporting requirement under Alternative 3 and the potential for daily reporting requirement under Preferred Alternative 4 will be more burdensome for for-hire permit holders than the weekly reporting in Alternative 2.
 Alternative 1 (No Action) would not be expected to negatively impact the for-hire sector in terms of additional time and money requirements.
-Charter boat owners and captains would not be impacted under Sub-alternative b under Alternatives 2- Preferred Alternative 4, but requirements for only headboats may not improve quota monitoring and accuracy.
+Charterboat owners and captains would not be impacted under Sub-alternative b since it was not chosen as preferred under Alternatives 2-Preferred Alternative 4, but requirements for only headboats may not improve quota monitoring and accuracy as much as if both sectors were included.

-The requirement for electronic reporting under Alternatives 2- Preferred Alternative 4 would affect vessel owners who do not already use computer systems in their businesses.
-However, requiring all for-hire permit holders to report electronically and more frequently (Alternatives 2-Preferred Alternative 4) is expected to result in broad social benefits from increased reporting that would allow for improved quota monitoring, with which it will be less likely that an annual catch limit will be exceeded and the associated accountability measures (AMs) will negatively impact the for-hire fishermen and associated communities and businesses.
+The requirement for electronic reporting under Alternatives 2-Preferred Alternative 4 would affect vessel owners who do not already use computer systems in their businesses.
+However, requiring all headboat and charterboat permit holders to report electronically and more frequently (Alternatives 2-Preferred Alternative 4) would be expected to result in broad social benefits from increased reporting that would allow for improved quota monitoring, with which it will be less likely that an annual catch limit will be exceeded and the associated accountability measures (AMs) will negatively impact the for-hire fishermen and associated communities and businesses.